(con't from Part XXVIII)

 Even J.S.
 Bach, whose compositions are considered the gold standard in classical music, when he was a young learner, on his first attempts, undoubtedly made some errors in composition from which he learned.

-And, undoubtedly, he never made those same mistakes again.
+And, undoubtedly, he never made those same mistakes again -- at least not knowingly.

 Some of the kinds of things we might find amiss in someone else's fugue score could include the following: